 - Then I work on Performance Optimization

-- Afterward, I provide recommendations on how to maintain a good speed in the future
+- Afterward, I provide the report, changelog and recommendations on how to maintain a good speed in the future

 - Partners section

 First: I make a Core Web Vitals Audit

 A while ago I tested the current loading time of the different types of pages on your website across mobile and desktop.
 Now I don’t do this as CWV section in Google Search Console provides reliable information about this.

 Steps that I take to perform the audit: